-We are scheduled for two (2) stops in Cuba — Havana and Cienfuegos, as well as Ocho Rios, Jamaica, and George Town, Cayman Islands.
+We were scheduled for two (2) stops in Cuba — Havana and Cienfuegos, as well as Ocho Rios, Jamaica, and George Town, Cayman Islands.
 Holland America uses this language in their agreements with passengers: “WE HAVE THE RIGHT TO DEVIATE FROM SCHEDULED ROUTE, CHANGE PORT OF EMBARKATION/DISEMBARKATION, SUBSTITUTE TRANSPORTATION, CANCEL CRUISE AND ACTIVITIES, AND CHANGE OR OMIT PORTS OF CALL; SUBSTITUTION.”
-If such a change is necessary and the cruise sails as scheduled March 18–25, 2020, there will be no refunds.
+As this change was necessary and the cruise will sail as scheduled March 18–25, 2020, there will be no refunds.
 Please refer to EMI/PHC Terms and Conditions for more detail.

 WHO ARE WE?

 PRAIRIE HOME CRUISES (PHC) is an independent company that was formed under the umbrella of PRAIRIE GRAND, LLC, for the purpose of chartering cruise vacations.
 PRAIRIE HOME PRODUCTIONS is the sister company that produces “A Prairie Home Companion” and “The Writer’s Almanac.”
 PHC is responsible for all changes and additions made to the regularly scheduled HAL cruise.
 We will provide the APHC performers, entertainers, and lecturers sailing with you.